Creating community by appreciating questions and remarks

 You can enable subtitles by pressing the CC icon on the video

 As a teacher you sometimes have an internal conflict: When students ask questions during class, this often is a signal that they are interested, so you want to make room to get to an answer.
 But on the other hand, there is always your curriculum.
 You don’t have time to make sidesteps, you have think about your program!

-So, how to deal with this dilemma of making sure you get your program done and answering students’ questions/discussing students’ issues.
+So, how do you deal with this dilemma of making sure you get your program done and answering students’ questions/discussing students’ issues?

 Do not discard them, when students think they have something important to ask/discuss and you do not pay attention to them or say you do not have time to go into that matter, they might sulk and not pay attention anymore.